wasadigi/Teaching-HEIGVD-RES/README.md

 The RES course is an introduction to network programming (with the Socket API) and to application protocols (HTTP, LDAP, electronic mail protocols).

-## Welcome to the 2015 Edition
+## Welcome to the 2016 Edition

 The master branch contains the material for the current edition of the course.
-The material used last year is available in the **2014 branch** of this repo.
-You are welcome to check it out, but be aware that the schedule and the instructions will be updated.
+The material used previous years is available in the **2014 and 2015 branches** of this repo.
+You are welcome to check them out, but be aware that the schedule and the instructions will be updated.

 **Use the master branch as a reference!**